pklaus/whatsmyip-1/README.md

 # What's my IP?

-Server on port 80
+Start the server on port 80 using

     docker run -p 80:80 pklaus/mod:whatsmyip-server

-access `http://localhost` and you get your ip.
+and access `http://localhost` to get your IP address.

 Supports Load-Balancers with `X-Forward-For` / `X-Real-Ip`